natecostello/van_two_point_oh/electrical/BMS_wiring_logic/REC_Q_BMS_Wiring_Logic.md

 ## Low Temp BackUp Protection

 This is accomplished by disabling each charging source by the BMS via its charger enable opto-coupler.
+The REC documentation describes the charger enable as open collector and open emitter, and also as an opto-coupler.
+While this could be directly connected to a single component (e.g. MPPT), because it has to control mutliple devices, this signal should drive a relay or relays that will intern signal the component.

 ### MPPT